 Our curriculum is based on elements of proven successful curricula from high achieving schools and research pertaining to what makes a successful school.
-We regular update and remodel our curriculum based on these premises, never accepting that what suits learners of previous years will always continue to be the most effective form of teaching and learning.Our curriculum has not been ‘designed’ therefore but is continually evolving so that it best suits the needs of ever changing cohorts of learners.
+We regularly update and remodel our curriculum based on these premises, never accepting that what suits learners of previous years will always continue to be the most effective form of teaching and learning.Our curriculum is continually evolving so that it best suits the needs of ever changing cohorts of learners.
 We regularly evaluate and monitor for areas of success and weakness and measure the impact upon pupils.
-Each key area of the curriculum revolves around a ‘baseboard’ of what we want a successful school to include and what the government advocate to be effective curriculum.
+Each key area of the curriculum revolves around our vision of what we want a successful school to include and what the government advocate to be effective curriculum.
 Our aim is always to provide a stimulating, engaging and effective curriculum that enables all children to achieve their potential.

 Our teaching of the National Curriculum at Upton Junior School stems from the needs and abilities of the children we teach.
 We believe every member of our school community is a life-long learner and that our role is to provide them with stimulus and skills, developing a thirst for knowledge, so that our pupils are empowered to fulfil their individual potential.